OpenGamma/OG-Platform/eclipse/README.md

 - Ensure that you do not have your source code inside your Eclipse workspace.
   If you do, nothing will work correctly!

-- If you need to install the plugins manually, see the `OpenGamma-Eclipse-Plugins.p2f` file to determine what plugins are required.

 - The combination of Eclipse, Maven and m2e sometimes gets confused.
   If projects have compile errors at any point when they shouldn't, try these three steps:
  - Select the project and right-click "Refresh"